gwDistSys20/gwDistSys20.github.io/hw2/hw2.md

 <div class="important">

 <p>Before submitting, please enter lab's root directory and run <tt>make</tt> one final time.</p>
 <p>Make sure your code doesn’t have any extraneous outputs.
-We have provided an output function `DPrintf` on <pre>src/mr/common.go</pre>, make sure to set `debugEnabled = false` when submitting for grading.
+We have provided an output function `DPrintf` on <tt>src/mr/common.go</tt>, make sure to set `debugEnabled = false` when submitting for grading.

 </div>

-Push your finilized code to github, but remember to remove mr intermediate files and compiled binary file.
+<p> Push your finilized code to github, but remember to remove mr intermediate files and compiled binary file.</p>